All Episodes

 Because a lot of the times they're in and out of their jurisdiction.

-Um they might be, you know, in one state another day in another state the next day, they're hitchhiking, they're going from place to place.
+They might be in one state another day and another state the next day.

 So they're not necessarily a class of people that even the police want to spend a lot of time looking for and tying up resources.

-And then also I want to let you guys know, back in the 70s, 80s, 90s, DNA wasn't a thing.
+And then also, I want to let you guys know, back in the 70s, 80s, 90s, DNA wasn't a thing.

 Okay.